wilsonmar/billboard/README.md

 The premium subscription auto-downloads movie trailers as well as your media, then plays them on XBox and Vizio TVs.
 First register after getting [http://www.raspberrypi.com/license-keys/] to download the necessary codecs for MPEG-2 and VC1.

-* (Open Source Media Center) from https://osmc.tv/download/
+* (Open Source Media Center) from https://osmc.tv/, who are part of the

 http://elinux.org/RPi_Easy_SD_Card_Setup